-We spoke with four people living at the home and engaged with two others who communicated with us verbally in a limited way, we spoke with two relatives and a visiting health professional.
+We spoke with five people living at the home and engaged with two others who communicated with us verbally in a limited way, we also spoke with a relative.
+Following our inspection, we received feedback from an advocate, a health professional and two care professionals.
 We observed care and support being delivered in communal areas.
-We used the Short Observational Framework for Inspection (SOFI).
-SOFI is a way of observing care to help us understand the experience of people who could not talk with us.
-We spoke with three members of care staff, a senior care staff member and the registered manager.
+We spoke with two members of care staff, the deputy manager and the registered manager.

-We looked at care plans and associated records for four people using the service, staff duty records, four staff recruitment files, records of complaints, accidents and incidents, policies and procedures and quality assurance records.
+We looked at care plans and associated records for five people using the service, staff duty records, three electronic staff recruitment files, records of complaints, accidents and incidents, policies and procedures and quality assurance records.